 Located in the lower level of Meredith Hall, the Drake TeleMedia Center provides audiovisual (A/V) equipment to Drake faculty and staff, as well as the following services:

-DTC is also the central programming point for The College Channel, seen citywide on cable channel 46.
+DTC is also the central programming point for The College Channel, seen citywide on Mediacom cable.
 Residence Life Cinema and CampusNet teletext, both on-campus cable services, are also programmed and maintained by DTC.
 DTC provides multimedia, IT and training support to the entire campus community.

 [ back ]